Woodland Challenge Fund

-The Cairngorms National Park Authority with the support of partners – Scottish Forestry, Scottish Natural Heritage and Woodland Trust – is offering grants of up to £3,000 to help reduce the cost barriers to developing woodland creation proposals within the Cairngorms National Park.
+The Cairngorms National Park Authority with the support of partners – Scottish Forestry, Scottish Natural Heritage and Woodland Trust – is offering grants of up to £3,000 to help reduce the cost of developing woodland creation proposals within the Cairngorms National Park.

 Who can apply?